-In addition, the Company and the holders entered into a royalty agreement, pursuant to which the Company will pay the holders of the Series B Preferred Stock, in aggregate, a low, single-digit royalty based on their pro rata ownership of the Series B Preferred Stock on products sold directly by the Company or sold pursuant to a licensing or partnering arrangement (the "Royalty Agreement").

-Upon conversion of a holder's Series B Preferred Stock to common stock, such holder shall no longer receive ongoing royalty payments under the Royalty Agreement but will be entitled to receive any residual royalty payments that have vested.
-Rights to the royalties shall vest during the first three years following the applicable closing date, in equal thirds to holders of the Series B Preferred Stock on each of the three vesting dates, upon which vesting dates such royalty amounts shall become vested royalties.
+In addition, in relation to the VAL-083 compound, the Company and the former holders of the Series B Preferred Stock entered into a royalty agreement pursuant to which the Company will pay the former holders of the Series B Preferred Stock, in aggregate, a single-digit royalty based on their pro rata ownership of the former Series B Preferred Stock on products sold directly by the Company or sold pursuant to a licensing or partnering arrangement (the "Royalty Agreement").
+Rights to the royalties vested during the first three years following the applicable original closing dates in equal thirds to the former holders of the Series B Preferred Stock on each of the three vesting dates.
+Upon such vesting dates, the royalty amounts became vested royalties.
+If the holder converted their Series B Preferred Stock to common stock prior to a respective vesting date, such holder forfeited any royalty rights that had not vested prior to such conversion date and shall no longer receive ongoing future royalty payments under the Royalty Agreement but will be entitled to receive any residual royalty payments that have vested.

-Pursuant to the Series B Preferred Stock dividend, during the year ended June 30, 2020, the Company issued 14,800 (2019 - 18,271) shares of common stock and recognized \$8,616 (2019 - \$80,431) as a direct increase in accumulated deficit.
-During the year ended June 30, 2020, a total of 25,000 (2019 - 207,500) shares of Series B Preferred Stock were converted for an aggregate 6,250 (2019 - 51,876) shares of common stock.
+Pursuant to the Series B Preferred Stock dividend, during the year ended June 30, 2021, the Company issued 11 (2020 - 15) shares of common stock and recognized \$17 (2020 - \$9) as a direct increase in accumulated deficit.
+Prior to mandatory conversion to common stock on April 29, 2021, during the year ended June 30, 2021, a total of 48 (2020 - 25) shares of Series B Preferred Stock were converted for an aggregate 12 (2020 - 6) shares of common stock.

-A total of 648,613 (2019 - 673,613) shares of Series B Preferred Stock are outstanding as of June 30, 2020, such that a total of 162,177 (2019 - 168,427) shares of common stock are issuable upon conversion of the Series B Preferred Stock as at June 30, 2020.
+On April 29, 2021, the remaining 601 shares of Series B Preferred Stock were converted into 150 shares of common stock pursuant to the five-year mandatory conversion feature.
+A total of nil (2020 - 649) shares of Series B Preferred Stock are outstanding as of June 30, 2021, such that a total of nil (2020 - 162) shares of common stock are issuable upon conversion of the Series B Preferred Stock as at June 30, 2021.
 Converted shares are rounded up to the nearest whole share.